sofathitesh/doconce/doc/demos/manual/manual.md

 *History.* Doconce was developed in 2006 at a time when most popular markup languages used quite some tagging.
-Later, almost untagged markup languages like Markdown and Pandoc became popular.
+Later, almost untagged markup languages like Markdown and the Pandoc translator became popular.
 Doconce is not a replacement of Pandoc, which is a considerably more sophisticated project.
 Moreover, Doconce was developed mainly to fulfill the needs for a flexible source code base for books with much mathematics and computer code.

 *Disclaimer.* Doconce is a simple tool, largely based on interpreting and handling text through regular expressions.
 The possibility for